foundersandcoders/old-coursebook/sgc/README.md

 ## Immediate changes
 + **Week 4:** Everyone commits to washing their dishes _as soon as they've used them_
 + Create a *suggested workshops* issue on the FAC6/book repo and add to it
++ From Week 8 onwards, start reviewing other teams' code on each project day, ending in a review of all three teams' projects on Friday morning
++ Stop giving too many options (e.g. ways of doing auth) - make the cohort aware of the different ways of doing things, but whittle them down to two options
++ FAC6-wide discussion around processes for Coding For Everyone (getting people on the Gitter channel, introductory talks, general process)
++
++

 ## Ongoing actions for FAC6 course
 + More lightning talks
 + Week 4 - keep booking speakers, they love them
 + Create template for readmes on Tuesdays
 + Best practice READMEs, e.g. [Node starter kit](https://github.com/sofer/sssk)
++ Stop working when you're supposed to be reviewing people's code
++ Start keeping the volume down during reading days - and less rowdiness in general (but mainly Monday mornings)
++ Start - a forum for unanswered questions - FAQ repo within FAC6 to raise issues on

 ## Morning challenges
 + Solutions for morning challenges must be put up on GitHub
 + Morning challenges are _solved as a class_ from scratch again rather than talking through one person's existing solution
++ Continue - morning challenge solving other people’s problems using github readmes

 #### Mondays - now Research days (used to be workshop day)
 + 10:00 Show & Tell on cool websites and technologies the students have found